 My best African travel advice

 Pack your sense of adventure and try everything at least once; push your boundaries – it’s how the best memories are made!
+And always bring your own binoculars!

 What I love about Africa